MurrayJack/obsidian-do-more-things/README.md

 The Things3 Today Plugin allows you to view and manage your today's tasks from the `Things3 App` directly within an Obsidian pane.
 This plugin is designed to help you seamlessly integrate task management with your note-taking workflow in Obsidian.

+This plugin is based on the great work from:- https://github.com/wudanyang6/obsidian-things3-today

 ## Features

 -   Displays your Today list from Things3 within Obsidian